diptigandhi24/createWebpackEs6/README.md

 1.clone the repo or download it

-2. open command prompt and cd into the folder and run batch file
+2.open command prompt and cd into the folder and run batch file

 i.e cd createWebpack

 Node_Webpack.bat

 3.It will ask for the name of the project that you want to create